Yaya-Cout/Nwagyu/src/guide/apps/compressor.md

 Note that, for now, none of these tools allow transparent decompression.

+The [Backup](./backup.md) app is also able to backup compressed files just like any other binary file.

 Compressed files *should* be decompressibles using LZ4 on a computer, but I didn't actually test.